hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ### 11. Driver Catalog

 PURPLE automatically assigns a driver likelihood to all significant amplifications (mininum exonic copy number > 3 * sample ploidy) and deletions (minimum exonic copy number < 0.5) that occur in the HMF gene panel.
-If the somatic VCF is SnpEff annotated, the driver likelihood is also calculuated for all point mutations in the gene panel.
+If the somatic VCF is SnpEff annotated, a driver likelihood is calculated for any point mutations in the gene panel.

 A detailed description of the driver catalog is available [here](./DriverCatalog.md)